altaga/Smart-Medicine-Control/README.md

 If everything works fine press the "Deploy" button and enter the following URL to check the Dashboard.

 http://localhost:1880/ui

-If we execute the Exe.py file, we will see how the data appears on the Dashboard.

 <img src = "https://i.ibb.co/Cs3v3Gr/image.png" width = "800">